rschramm9/MOTUS_KIOSK/documentation/FINAL_DEPLOYMENT_WINDOWS_README.md

 reg add "HKEY_USERS\####\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon" /v Shell /t REG_SZ /d """"c:\Program Files\OpenKiosk\OpenKiosk.exe""" http://localhost:8081"
 ```

-.		- cut the MOTUS_KIOSK Sid SID from the command window
+.		- cut the MOTUS_USER Sid SID from the command window

 .		- paste the into the "reg add cmd" in the text file - replacing only the four #### characters